Staff and Board

 Jay Meldrum Board Member

-Jay is the Director of the Keweenaw Research Center (KRC) at Michigan Tech University (MTU) and Liaison to the Grand Traverse Area of Michigan.
+Jay is the Executive Director and Liaison to the Grand Traverse Area for at Michigan Technological University.
+Michigan Tech is a leading public research university, home to more than 7,000 students from 54 countries around the world.
 Jay has a BSME degree from General Motors Institute (now Kettering University) and a MSME degree from the University of Michigan.
-KRC is a research institute funded by contracts with the US Military and Automotive Industry who use its all-season, rough terrains proving ground to test traction control and stability control technologies.
-During Jay’s 24 years at MTU he has also been the Director of Sustainability, Faculty Advisor for the Alternative Energy Enterprise class, and Advisor to the Sustainability Demonstration House project.
+Formerly, Jay was the Director of the Keweenaw Research Center (KRC), a soft money research institute funded by contracts with the US Military and the Automotive Industry.
+During Jay’s 25+ years at Michigan Tech he has also been the Director of Sustainability, Faculty Advisor for the Alternative Energy Enterprise class, and Advisor and founder of the Sustainability Demonstration House project.
+Jay relocated to the Traverse City area to help further collaboration in five areas of mutual interest between Michigan Tech and the Grand Traverse Area: K-12 pre-college engagement, higher education with the Northwestern Michigan College 2+2 program, industry research and development, entrepreneur development, and community development.

 Matt Olson Board MemberSend an Email

-TBAISD Assistant Superintendent of Professional Learning and Innovation.
+Assistant Superintendent of Professional Learning and Innovation for Northwest Education Services (formerly TBAISD).
 Matt has served Michigan public schools for 20 years as a teacher, athletic director, assistant principal and principal, Director of Innovation, and Superintendent.
 A graduate from the University of Michigan with a Bachelor of Science degree in Biology, Matt went on to earn a Master of Arts in K-12 Educational Leadership from Michigan State University, an Education Specialist Degree in Education Administration from Oakland University, and is a graduate of the Michigan Leadership Institute Superintendents’ Academy.

 Heidi Skodack Board MemberSend an Email

 Director of School Improvement, STEM & CTE at Traverse City Public Schools.
 TCAPS serves 40% of the K-12 youth in our TBAISD region and offers the area’s widest variety of high quality academic and extracurricular programs.
 Their 10,000 students across 300-square-miles of Grand Traverse, Benzie and Leelanau counties, in 11 elementary schools, 2 middle schools, 3 high schools and a variety of preschool classrooms.
 Before relocating to Traverse City, Heidi taught engineering, architecture and robotics for 15 years in the Farmington Public Schools.
 She holds a BS in Architecture from Lawrence Technological University and a MS in Career and Technical Education Administration from Ferris State University.
-We are thrilled to be able to more deeply leverage Heidi’s many years of STEM education leadership as she transitions from serving on our Advisory Council to our Board.
+We are thrilled to be able to more deeply leverage Heidi’s many years of STEM education leadership after previously serving on our Advisory Council.

 Jason Slade Board MemberSend an Email

-Director Technical Academic Areas - Northwestern Michigan College.
-The NMC Technical Division boasts industry-driven education in eight disciplines and twelve specializations including automotive, construction trades, engineering technology, marine technology, manufacturing, surveying, welding, and unmanned aerial systems.
-These programs serve over 300 students a semester across seven degree and fifteen certificate pathways--often in apprenticeships and other work-study options.
+Jason Slade is the Vice President for Strategic Initiatives at Northwestern Michigan College, a newly-created executive role in which he will be tasked with charting the college’s future direction.
+Jason most recently served as director of NMC’s Technical Division, which boasts industry-driven education in eight disciplines and twelve specializations including automotive, construction trades, engineering technology, marine technology, manufacturing, surveying, welding, and unmanned aerial systems.
 Connecting students with high demand careers in technology is what drives Jason, and explains why he's excited to serve on our Board.
 He has a B.S. and M.S. in Electrical Engineering from Michigan State University.
 Previously, Jason was a full-time faculty member in the NMC Technical Division, program coordinator and lead faculty for the Electronics and Electrical Program at Mott Community College, and an electrical engineer in the automotive industry focused on sensor technology.